 This Deep Dish Greens with Millet Amaranth Crust is a yummy, healthy greens side dish with almost any meal.
 This kale and collard greens recipe is shared with us by Terry Walters, author of the highly-acclaimed and bestselling clean eating lifestyle books (affiliate link below) CLEAN FOOD and CLEAN START.
 It goes great with any meal and is a warm comfort dish for the colder months.

 “WHEN MY CHILDREN WERE YOUNG, I made this one-dish meal with frozen veggies and a more traditional pie crust.
 As they became more adventurous eaters, I added more dark leafy greens, and eventually exchanged the crust for this hearty whole-grain topping.
 I’m not sure my family even remembers the original version, but they definitely love what it has become.”

-Kale and Collard Greens Recipe: Deep Dish Greens with Millet Amaranth Crust
+Collard And Kale Greens Recipe: Deep Dish Greens with Millet Amaranth Crust

 Millet Amaranth Crust Ingredients